Milo interviews Thurston about money, migration, and why your accounting software is already dead.

 Time tracking.
 EezyClock.
 The argument against spreadsheets is not about technology.
 It is about trust.

 The data supports this.
 Buddy punching — clocking in for a coworker who is not yet at the job site — costs US employers an estimated $373 million annually.
-Time theft can cost up to seven percent of gross payroll.
+That number comes from a survey of a thousand employees where sixteen percent admitted to doing it.
+The American Payroll Association estimates that time theft — buddy punching, extended breaks, early departure, rounding errors — can cost up to seven percent of gross payroll.
 On a five-hundred-thousand-dollar payroll, seven percent is thirty-five thousand dollars.
 That is not rounding error.
 That is a salary.

 EezyClock uses GPS geofencing.
-The business defines a radius around each work location.
+The business defines a radius — default one hundred meters, configurable — around each work location.
 When the employee clocks in, the system verifies: are they within the fence?
+If yes, the punch records with coordinates and timestamp.
+If no, it rejects.
 Four GPS captures per day.
 Clock in.
 Break start.
 Break end.
 Clock out.
 Between those four moments, the system collects nothing about the employee’s location.
 It verifies presence at four points.
 It does not surveil.

 IX.
 A Tuesday